necro-mantic/necro-mantic/README.md

 ㅤㅤㅤㅤㅤㅤ
 hkiiii,,, call me codin, animatic or other kins

-I have ptsd and schzio sorta
+I have ptsd and schzio

-ENTP
+ENTP orrrrrrrrrrrrrrrrrrrr ist p

 i am sensitive to humanity sorry not sorry